 Paramount Freight Systems

-With a 100% owner operator fleet our drivers face all conditions across the United States.
+With a 100% Owner Operators and Lease Purchasers fleet our drivers face all conditions across the United States.
 Safety is a priority for every member of our fleet.
-We offer complimentary safety inspections and assist all owner operators in completing and maintaining their safety records.
+We offer complimentary safety inspections and assist all Owner Operators and Lease Purchasers in completing and maintaining their safety records.
 We can’t predict the weather, but we can assist our driver’s in driving safely in all conditions.
 If you are ready to drive for one of America’s safest fleets and an award winning fleet, contact us.